NotAShelf/microfetch/README.md

 ### Really?

-To be fair, you _can_ customize Microfetch by...
-Well, patching it.
+To be fair, you _can_ customize Microfetch by, well, patching it.
 It's not the best way per se, but it will be the only way that does not compromise on speed.

+The Nix package allows passing patches in a streamlined manner by passing `.overrideAttrs` to the derivation.

 ## Contributing